Skip to content

 """

-Multi-threads a target function and returns thread.
-Usage: @threaded decorator.
+Multi-threads a target function by default and returns the thread or function result.

 Source code in ultralytics/utils/__init__.py